Welcome to our Ferndale Schools Family!

 - Four Proofs of Residency:

-1: One piece to prove you either own or rent the home: a current Lease (or landlord statement with contact information; landlord will be contacted) or Mortgage 2: A valid Driver's License or State ID Card with updated address information 3 & 4: Two current, postmarked bills in the parent/guardian's name for the residence, covering a service period ending within 30 days of the enrollment date.
+1: One piece to prove you either own or rent the home: a current Lease (or landlord statement with contact information; landlord will be contacted) or mortgage statement.
+2: A valid Driver's License or State ID Card with current address information 3 & 4: Two current, postmarked bills in the parent/guardian's name for the residence, covering a service period ending within 30 days of the enrollment date.
 See enrollment packet for more details.

 Residency Affidavit, if you are living with someone and do not own/rent your own home, the person you live with is required to prove their residency in the Ferndale Schools as indicated above and the parent/guardian is also required to have 2 pieces of current business mail not handwritten in the parent/guardian's name at the current address, and have to pick up a notarized affidavit from the Enrollment office to have signed by both parties and a notary.
 It is a legal document verifying you and your children are residing at that home.